-- 6. The Proponent shall establish and operate a Community Consultative Committee (CCC) for the project.
-The CCC must: - (a) be established and operated in general accordance with the Guidelines for Establishing and Operating Community Consultative Committees for Mining Projects (Department of Planning, 2007, or its latest version); and - (b) be established prior to the commencement of construction activities, to the satisfaction of the Secretary.
+- 6. The Proponent must establish and operate a Community Consultative Committee (CCC) for the project.
+The CCC must: - be established and operated in general accordance with the Community Consultative Committees Guidelines for State Significant Projects (Department of Planning and Environment, 2016); and - (b) be established prior to the commencement of construction activities, to the satisfaction of the Secretary.

-- The CCC is an advisory committee.
-The Department and other relevant agencies are responsible for ensuring that the Proponent complies with this approval. - In accordance with the guideline, the Committee should comprise an independent chair and appropriate representation from the Proponent, Council, recognised environmental groups and the local community.
+The CCC is an advisory committee.
+The Department and other relevant agencies are responsible for ensuring that the Proponent complies with this approval.
+In accordance with the guideline, the Committee should comprise an independent chair and appropriate representation from the Proponent, Council, recognised environmental groups and the local community.